 Are you looking for fruits that start with H?
 Here are 21 fruits that begin with H, along with some helpful information about each one.
 Have you heard of them all?

-Should you soon be appearing on Jeopardy and expect Fruits That Start with H to be a category, you will be all set as we list some pretty exotic fruits.
+Should you soon be appearing on Jeopardy and expect Fruits That Start with the letter H to be a category, you will be all set as we list some pretty exotic fruits.
 Here are 21 fruits that begin with H, along with some helpful (and at times obscure) information about each one.